The third largest city in the country, Valencia is a bustling hub of paella, sandy beaches, thriving nightlife and majestic architecture.

 When he wasn’t sharing fascinating facts with us, he was asking us questions about ourselves and ensuring that the conversation was always flowing between everyone.

-I think that this tour is probably one of the best day trips from Valencia that there is, and I can honestly recommend it to anybody who wants to experience the ‘real’ Spain, and see things that most tourists will never get the chance to.
+I think that this tour is probably one of the best day trips from Valencia that there is, and I can confidently recommend it to anyone who wants to experience the ‘real’ Spain, and see things that most tourists will never get the chance to.

 My only criticism of this tour is that it ran late – super late.

-However, I was supposed to attend a food tour that evening which I had to cancel due to our late arrival, and if I’d been paying for the tour, I would have likely lost my money.
+However, I was supposed to attend a food tour that evening which I had to cancel due to our late arrival.

 All in all though, I really enjoyed my experience with Valtournative, and I definitely recommend them if you’re interested in exploring Montanejos and the Valencian countryside.